xSardine/anisongDB-backend/CONTRIBUTING.md

 ## Formatting, Linting and Testing

 I use [black](https://pypi.org/project/black/) to format the code, [flake8](https://pypi.org/project/flake8/) to lint the code, and [pytest](https://pypi.org/project/pytest/) to run the tests.
+The file `.flake8` contain the configuration for flake8, which makes it compatible with black.

 This repository use Poetry to manage dependencies and virtual environments.
 You can install all of these when running `poetry install` in the root of the repository.

 You can then run these within the Poetry virtual environment by running `poetry run <command>` in the root of the repository :

-- To format the code, run `poetry run black .`
+- `poetry run black .` to format the code
-- To run the linter, run `poetry run flake8`
+- `poetry run flake8` to run the linter
-- To run the tests, run `poetry run pytest`
+- `poetry run pytest` to run the tests

-You can also install the related extensions for VSCode to automatically format and lint the code when you save a file.

 Alternatively, you can install pre-commit hooks to automatically format, lint and test the code when you commit :
 To do so, run `poetry run pre-commit install` in the root of the repository.
 The commit will fail if the code is not formatted, linted correctly or do not pass the tests.

+If you are using VSCode, you can also install the related extensions to automatically format and lint the code when you save a file.